Boeing says future United 787s will arrive on time

-(Reuters) - Boeing (BA.N) said it expects to deliver future 787 Dreamliner jets to United Airlines (UAL.N) on schedule, after the airline said Thursday it that it was concerned future deliveries could be delayed.
+(Reuters) - Boeing said it expects to deliver future 787 Dreamliner jets to United Airlines on schedule, after the airline said Thursday it that it was concerned future deliveries could be delayed.

 United said Thursday that it had taken delivery of the second of five of the jets due to arrive this year from Boeing.
 But delivery of the second jet was delayed several days, prompting United to say its future deliveries could also be delayed.